matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 ## 4. Signal Characterization & Validation

 Detecting a signal is only the first step.
 Validating it requires rigorous characterization of its properties and systematic exclusion of alternative explanations.
-This section presents the battery of tests performed to confirm the origin of the observed correlations.
+This section presents the battery of tests performed to assess the origin of the observed correlations.

 ### 4.1 Directional Anisotropy Validation